All API HubAll API Hub

 • Multiple Sorting Rule Combinations

-• Supports multi-dimensional sorting by pinned status, current site, health status, check-in requirement, custom links, user fields, and more.
+• Supports multi-dimensional sorting by disabled status, pinned status, current site, health status, check-in requirement, custom links, user fields, and more.

-• In the settings page, you can change the order of sorting rules by dragging and dropping.
+• Easily change the order of sorting rules by dragging them in the settings page.

 • Enable/Disable as Needed

-• Each sorting rule can be individually toggled on/off to adapt to different usage habits.
+• Each sorting rule can be individually toggled on or off to suit different usage habits.

-1. Open the plugin → Go to the Settings page.
+1. Open the extension → Go to the Settings page.

 2. Switch to the "Account Management" tab.